-4. Keep your concept testing constant
+4. Keep your concept testing constantly

 When it comes to concept testing, persistence is key.
-Iteration is what will help lead to more success for the product on the market and proving you have the right concept to begin with.
+Iteration is what will help lead to more success for the product on the market and prove you have the right concept to begin with.

 Every change to the conception of the product will need consumer feedback and so surveys should be rolled out every time.
 The latest concept you have before you start developing further should be assessed by your respondents.
 It’s the only way to ensure you’ve got accurate insights and that the concept remains up-to-date in regards to the target audience’s requirements.

 Don’t sleep on this part of the process because this concept testing practice is going to help your product become the best on the market.
 This is regardless of whether it’s brand new or a more advanced version of others in existence.

 5. Compare your test results with previous ones

 Data is very useful and can help you figure out what is lacking within the process.
 It can also identify similarities that determine what elements are working with the product.

 Previous concept evaluation data provides insight.
 While it might be time-consuming to gather this data, each one can be comparable to the next.
 It helps you to get closer and closer to the best product for your consumers.

 Comparing your test results can enlighten you to new core features, branding, and pricing for the product itself.
 The more effective your test results become, the more confident you’ll likely be when launching the product to the public.